DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 Lifecycle models present us with a way of atomizing data collection, use, analysis and preservation into component stages, and then identifying individual curatorial tasks that can or should be completed at each point.

-There are numerous lifecycle models; for this workshop we'll focus on two of the more popular general models, from the DCC and Data One, and one domain-specific model from the SBDC project at Illinois.
+There are numerous lifecycle models; for this workshop we'll focus on two of the more popular general models, one from the Digital Curation Centre (DCC) and one from Data One, and one domain-specific model from the SBDC project at the University of Illinois.

 ## 2.1 The DCC Lifecycle Model